 Patrick Yin

 I am a PhD student at the University of Washington advised by Professor Abhishek Gupta.
+My research is graciously supported by the NSF Graduate Research Fellowship.
 I'm broadly interested in embodied AI and building intelligent robots.

 Previously, I did my undergrad at UC Berkeley where I worked with Professors Sergey Levine and Kuan Fang in the Berkeley Artificial Intelligence Research (BAIR) Lab.